jmxpearson/bart_analysis/README.md

     - `analyze_spike_glm_output.R`: Takes csv files output by the glm analysis and produces tables of coefficients and plots.
     - `helpers.R` and `setup_env.R` contain helper functions, package loads, and relevant constants.

+- __LFP Analysis__: Analysis of local field potential data is contained in the following notebooks:
+    - `plot_channel_traces.ipynb`: Plots power in different frequency bands, by channel and normed across channels, aligned to trial start and stop, for a given dataset.
+    - `plot_channel_traces_by_factor.ipynb`: Plots LFP power across frequency bands, broken out by risk level.

 ## Dependencies

 ### R